 The noise level is dangerously high when you have to raise your voice to talk with

-someone an arm's length away.
-Another sign is ringing in the ears or slight deafness
+less than 2 feet away.
+Another sign is ringing in the ears or slight deafness for

-Under U.S. Occupational Safety and Health Administration (OSHA) rules, employers must
+Under rules from the U.S. Occupational Safety and Health Administration (OSHA), employers

-offer hearing protection when sound levels average more than 85 decibels (dB) in an
+must offer hearing protection when sound levels average more than 85 decibels in an

 8-hour day.
 OSHA says employers must make sure workers use that protection when sound

-levels average more than 90 dB in a day.
-You'll hear about this much noise from a
+levels average more than 90 decibels in a day.
+You'll hear about this much noise from

 The 2 main hearing-protection choices, earplugs and earmuffs, can cut noise by 15

-dB to 30 dB when properly fitted.
-OSHA says earplugs protect better against low-frequency
+to 30 decibels when correctly fitted.
+Earplugs protect better against low-frequency

-noise like a loud tractor.
-Earmuffs do well with high-frequency noise, like pneumatic
+noise such as a loud tractor.
+Earmuffs do well with high-frequency noise, such as

 What to do